stevegwh/raylib-arpg/README.md

 camera movement, contextual cursors, pathfinding and the beginnings of an combat, state and dialogue system have been implemented.

+Please note: To build this project you will need to provide your own assets.

 ## Screenshots

 ![](screenshots/speech.gif)
 ![](screenshots/rotation.gif)
 ![](screenshots/combat.gif)

+The purpose of this repository is to showcase the underlying code of this engine to potential employers and those interested in its inner-workings.
+This repository is source-available for viewing and demonstration purposes only.
+The code is not currently open source.

+Copyright © 2024.
+All rights reserved.